 In California, calling 1-877-378-5463 should connect you with the appropriate office.
 If you seek medical attention, be sure to tell the doctor that pesticides are involved or suspected.
 In addition to helping the doctor diagnose and treat you, this will ensure that the incident is counted in official tallies, since many states require doctors and veterinarians to report cases of suspected pesticide poisoning incidents to the state.

 It’s important to notify authorities as soon as possible, and to ask for a formal investigation and pesticide sampling on affected properties.
 This is because pesticide residue can degrade quickly, and samples should be taken as soon as possible if they are yield conclusive results.
 Write down all of the details of the exposure before you forget anything, including the time and date of the incident, what happened that led to the exposure, and the location of the application site and neighboring buildings.

-- Pesticide Drift issue brief, from PAN
+- PAN's Pesticide Drift issue brief